Canvas Instructor Guide

 Set up your Canvas course

-1. Log in to Canvas from canvas.ubc.ca using your UBC CWL.
+1. Log in to Canvas using your UBC CWL.
 This action will open your Canvas Dashboard.

 2. On your Dashboard, you will find all the courses you are teaching.
-Click any course card to open it.
+Click any course card to access it.

-4. When you are ready click Publish, in the right-hand sidebar under "Course Status" on the course home page.
-Your course will be made available to students on the UBC term start date or be available immediately, if the term has already begun.
+4. When you have finished customizing your course, click Publish on the top right of your Canvas course.
+Your course will be available to students either on the UBC term start date or immediately, if the term has already begun.

 5. If you want your course to be available to students earlier than the term start date, follow these instructions: